Sign up to our Newsletter

 The first step you should take after completing your LSAT diagnostic test is to breathe and pat yourself on the back!
 You have successfully begun your LSAT prep and are headed in the right direction to get to your target score.

-Analyze your diagnostic test and review the correct answers, so you can see where you want wrong.
+Analyze your diagnostic test and review the correct answers so you can see where you went wrong.
 Try to re-do the questions you got incorrect to continue honing your own problem-solving methods.

 Lastly, assess your level of need and explore the resources available to you.
 If your baseline score is way off from your target, you may want to consider working with an LSAT expert to help you get to your score with as little hassle as possible.
 If you’re close to your target goal, you can begin self-studying and focusing on your weaknesses.